Illustrated Explanation of an Informational Tax Statement

 Proceeds from Broker and Barter Exchange Transactions

-Proceeds from Broker Transactions lists all proceeds from the sale of Fidelity mutual funds held in your account.
 We report all transactions on a trade–date basis, and we report the proceeds as gross proceeds.
 If you are required to file a federal tax return, you will generally be required to provide the adjusted basis for the shares sold, in order to determine the associated realized gain or loss.
-Fidelity provides estimated cost basis, realized gain and loss, and holding period information in the Detail Information section of your Informational Tax Statement.*
+Fidelity provides estimated cost basis, realized gain and loss, and holding period information in one of the subsections, listed above.*

 Detail Information